Iwan-Teague/Rusty-Jack/docs/archive/AUTOPILOT_REMOVAL.md

 ## No Breaking Changes
 This removal does not affect:
 - Attack pipelines (PipelineType) which remain intact
-- Individual attack features (MITM, DNS spoof, Responder, etc.)
+- Individual attack features (MITM, DNS spoof, etc.)
 - Ethernet reconnaissance and offensive capabilities
 - Wireless attack workflows